-The enabling environment for the media is a concept that should be understood as one that discusses the material, political, legal and economic conditions and components that need to be in place for media to be free, independent and viable.
+The enabling environment for the media is an evolving concept that should be understood as one that discusses the material, political, legal and economic conditions and components that need to be in place for media to be free, independent and viable.
 A broad analysis also comprises journalistic talent, business models, understanding of audiences and structural inequalities and biases within the media landscape.
-Due attention is given to these issues in the other resource guides on media viability, safety, gender equality and accountability that can be found on this website.
+Many of these issue are covered in the resource guides on media viability, safety, gender equality and accountability that can be found on this Free Press Unlimited Resource Space.